 - Applying the programming and macros and developing the data in developer mode.

 - Improving the flexibility in reading the large data by applying sorting and filtering.

 Things to Remember

 - Opening the CSV files is an easy way to convert the CSV data into Excel, and it doesn’t change the file format to .xls or .xlsx

 - Default settings are provided for when the .csv file is opened with Excel.

 This has been a guide to CSV files into excel.
-Here we discuss how to open, import and convert CSV files into Excel along with practical examples and downloadable excel template.
+Here we discuss how to open, import, and convert CSV files into Excel along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –